amingolmahalle/Elasticsearch_Example/README.md

 <b>to run reIndex api, call below url:</b>

-reIndex means :remove current index then create new index and bind data to index.
+reIndex means :remove current index then create new index and bind data to new index.

 HttpGet --> http://localhost:5000/post/reIndex